Lost, and now found.

 About Us & Our Board

-Lost Faces of Humanity Foundation is a 501-3(c) tax-exempt accredited foundation, approved by the Internal Revenue Service (IRS), Ethiopian Government, Ethiopia's Ministry of Foreign Affairs, as well as the US Department of State.
+Lost Faces of Humanity Foundation is a humanitarian foundation working with the Ethiopian Government, Ethiopia's Ministry of Foreign Affairs, as well as the US Department of State.
 We are a certified NGO with the cornerstone to assist and empower refugees.

 Found Faces Gallery